drewnorton2005/Data-300-Project/README.md

 ---

-## Project Description
+## Overview

-NBA front offices spend hundreds of millions of dollars on player contracts, yet player salaries frequently don't reflect actual on-court production.
+NBA front offices spend hundreds of millions on player contracts, yet salaries frequently don't reflect actual on-court production.
 This project builds a two-phase machine learning pipeline to answer one core question:

 > **Which NBA players are undervalued or overvalued relative to their contracts?**